What does the CIC do?

 How long is a term on the CIC?

-Members are appointed for three year terms, and can serve up to two consecutive terms for a total of six years.
+Members are appointed for three year terms, and can serve up to two consecutive terms, for a total of six years.

 What would be expected of me as a CIC member?

 CIC members are County public officials, and are expected to comply with the County’s personnel policies and State ethics laws.
+Training is provided on County and CIC policies and procedures.

 Who is eligible to apply?

 County employees are not eligible to serve on the CIC.
 Otherwise, anyone interested in serving on the CIC who can fulfill the expectations of membership is welcome to apply.
+There is no age requirement for membership in the CIC and students are encouraged to apply.
+In line with Multnomah County policy § 3-90-020, all volunteers who meet in person are required to show proof of COVID-19 vaccination (medical and religious exemptions are available).

 Do I need to be a Multnomah County resident?